easybuilders/easybuild-tutorial/docs/jsc/slides.md

 ### Jülich Supercomputing Centre
 @ul[list-hide-fragments]
-* JSC is a German supercomputing centre since 1987
+JSC is a German supercomputing centre since 1987
+@ul[list-hide-fragments]
 - About 200 experts for all aspects of supercomputing and simulation sciences
+@ulend

-* 3 primary systems at the moment
+We have 3 primary systems at the moment
+@ul[list-hide-fragments]
 - JUWELS - modular supercomputing architecture, will reach 70 petaflops in 2020
 - JURECA - CPU, GPU and KNL.
 To be replaced by successor in 2020
 - JUWELS - AMD, V100 GPU.
 Geared towards interactive workflows and community services
 @ulend

 ---?image=docs/img/jsc.jpg&position=right&size=15% auto

 ### EasyBuild at JSC

+Geared toward *average* user experience
 @ul[list-hide-fragments]
-* Geared toward *normal* user experience
 - Hide lots of indirect software
 - Hierarchy
 - Renaming some modules, lmod tweaks
+@ulend

-* Custom mns, toolchains, easyconfigs, easyblocks
+Custom mns, toolchains, easyconfigs, easyblocks
+@ul[list-hide-fragments]
 - Maintenance and contribution issue
 - Working hard to remove this where possible
 @ulend

 ---?image=docs/img/jsc.jpg&position=right&size=15% auto

 ### Leveraging hooks for user support

+Very powerful alternative to customisations
 @ul[list-hide-fragments]
-* Very powerful alternative to customisations
 - Much more automated and flexible
 - Easier to maintain
+@ulend

-* Enable user space installations
+Enable user space installations
+@ul[list-hide-fragments]
-  - *Guide* people on how to do this properly
+- Can be leveraged to *guide* people on how to do this properly
 @ulend

 ---?image=docs/img/jsc.jpg&position=right&size=15% auto